-Users can expand the Kismayo terrain with additional 3D terrain built from imagery and elevation data of other areas of Somalia or elsewhere in Africa, and with Scenario Editor, rapidly build up culture with models delivered with the Kismayo terrain.
+Users can expand the Kismayo terrain with additional 3D terrain built from imagery and elevation data of other areas of Somalia or elsewhere in Africa, and with Scenario Editor, rapidly build up culture with the 3D model libraries delivered with VRSG.

 Located within the urban setting are dense geospecific displacement camps, which include realistic textures of various material types common to the area.
 Such materials are used on the makeshift huts and shelters that include open doorways and interiors.